Fishing the Williams Fork

 - How to get there - Take Hwy 40 west from Granby or east from Kremmling.
 You can park near Parshall and move up the Williams Fork from its confluence with the Colorado.
 Or turn south, just east of Parshall, on the road to Williams Fork Reservoir (County Road 3).
 You'll see the DOW parking area on the west side of the road about 1/3 mile south of the Colorado RIver.
 Follow the pat about 1 mile to the river.

-- Click here to buy an ebook on CD The Colorado River: A Fly Fisher's Guide by Al Marlowe and Karen Christopherson which includes color maps and info on the Colorado and its main tributaries (Blue, Eagle, Fraser, Roaring Fork, Fryingpan and Fraser).
+- Click here to buy an ebook - The Colorado River: A Fly Fisher's Guide by Al Marlowe and Karen Christopherson which includes color maps and info on the Colorado and its main tributaries (Blue, Eagle, Fraser, Roaring Fork, Fryingpan and Fraser).
 The book is over 170 pages and includes info on access, flies, hatches, and more.....Also available as download.

 - Buy a downloadable digital fishing map for the Colorado River - includes access all the way from the headwaters to Rifle.
 Click here for info or to purchase.